pallets/flask/docs/security.rst

 looking at images of fluffy cats.

 How can you prevent that?
-Basically for each request that modifies content on the server you would have to either use a one-time token and store that in the cookie **and** also transmit it with the form data.
+Basically for each request that modifies content on the server you would have to either use an one-time token and store that in the cookie **and** also transmit it with the form data.
 After receiving the data on the server again, you would then have to compare the two tokens and ensure they are equal.